MGreif/PCILeech_DMA_Proxy/README.md

 - OpenProcess
 - ReadProcessMemory
 - WriteProcessMemory
-- VirtualQuery
+- VirtualQueryEx
 - CreateToolhelp32Snapshot
+    - Process32First
+    - Process32FirstW
+    - Process32Next
+    - Process32NextW
     - Module32First
+    - Module32FirstW
     - Module32Next
-- Process32First
-- Process32Next
+    - Module32NextW
     - Thread32First
     - Thread32Next

-More threading functions are implemented in the **DMALibrary** but are currently not hooked.
+More functions are implemented in the **DMALibrary** but are currently not hooked.
 This is WIP.

 These calls are redirected to your target device that your DMA card is connected to.